 By boat – Hydrofoils and ferries run from the Greek Islands and eastern Italy to Bodrum and many of Turkey’s coastal towns.

 **From 10 April 2014, visitors must apply online for a 3-month Turkish 3-Visa** Australians are required to pay USD$60 for entry.
 Visas on arrival will no longer be available, and must be purchased in advance.
 You will have two choices:

 a) buy an e-visa in advance online, which you download and print off.

 b) apply for a visa from the nearest Turkish Consulate.

 The e-visa is the cheapest option.
 Visa and MasterCard credit/debit cards are accepted payment methods.
 You can use this link: http://www.mfa.gov.tr/e-visa-is-ready-to-be-downloaded.en.mfa

-Always check with Smart Traveller for the latest travel advice for Turkey.
+Always check with Smart Traveller for the latest travel advice for Turkey and consider travel insurance.

 Worldcare Travel Insurance: Worldcare and Allianz Global Assistance are trading names of AWP Australia Pty Ltd ABN 52 097 227 177 AFSL 245631 which issues and manages travel insurance as agent of Allianz Australia Insurance Limited ABN 15 000 122 850 AFSL 234708.
 Terms, conditions, limits and exclusions apply.
 We do not provide any advice on this insurance based on any consideration of your objectives, financial status or needs.
 Before making a decision please consider the Product Disclosure Statement.
 If you purchase a policy we receive a commission which is a percentage of your premium - ask us for more details before we provide you with any services on this product.